Most Dangerous Prescription Drugs

 6. Alprazolam (Xanax)

 Alprazolam is a very potent benzodiazepine that suppresses brain activity and acts as a depressant to the central nervous system.
 It is prescribed to treat insomnia and generalized anxiety disorders (GADs).
 Long-term use of this drug increases the risk of developing dementia and other neurological disorders.
-It can also cause respiratory depression, like breathing and heart rate, increasing the risk of death.
+These pills that are dangerous can also cause respiratory depression, like breathing and heart rate, increasing the risk of death.
 It is especially dangerous when mixed with other depressants or sedatives like alcohol, barbiturates, or opioids.

 7. Diazepam (Valium)